kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

 Favourite music: I listen to the ambient rain videos and livestreams freely available at [The Relaxed Guy](https://www.youtube.com/@therelaxedguy/streams) on YouTube.
+There are also ambient sounds, including rain, on [The Kelvin Kamara Sound App](https://github.com/kkamara/the-kelvin-kamara-sound-app) which is free to download.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .